—- Eyewitness account —-

 May God rest her soul (a year shy of her migration 2.0.
 50th Anniversary.)

-My Medic Captain brother at times couldn’t believe we pull it off.
-He thought we were to “station” for good out of a Wake Island barrack, like Captain Hawk Eye – in fact our distinguished senator from Rhode Island had suggested just that, Borneo (like that last lepers’ colony in Louisiana) to save taxpayers some money.
+My Medic Captain brother still couldn’t believe we pull it off.
+He once thought we were to “be stationed” for good out of a Wake Island barrack, like Captain Hawk Eye – in fact, our distinguished senator from Rhode Island had suggested just that, Borneo (like that last lepers’ colony in Louisiana) to save taxpayers some money.

 To my brother, Maryland is Promised Land.
-His signature French refrain no longer is “Mexi….co” but Colora…do where he had previously spent a year getting Medic modern equipment training courtesy of the US of A DOD.
-Out of gratitude, he has donated back a large chunk of change from his Howard-Hospital paychecks to disable Veterans and Orphans of War.
-Often, he marveled at that “tasty” sandwich on Subic Bay, our first bite after five starving days.
+His signature French refrain “Mexi….co” then Colora…do where he had previously spent a year obtaining modern medical equipment training, courtesy of the US of A DOD.
+Out of gratitude (he reminisced that “tasty” sandwich on Subic Bay, first food after five seafaring days) he donated back a large chunk of change from his Howard-Hospital paychecks to disable Veterans and Orphans of War.

 A decade later, my P/T dad joined us, with violin in hand (not unlike those weeping girls).
 That lost decade – being fatherless, aimless, feeling guilty as Hell, God knows, I was.
 Being on my own, unknown and semi-orphaned,” I read so I won’t be alone”.
 No college-orientation nor graduation.

-For me, just a cross between my Vietnam past and our dawn in America, I let go things not under my control.
-That’s said, at times, the past creeps up, like vinyl in our AI age, trying to make a comeback: “When I was young, I listened to the radio, waiting for my favorite song” between “Your Song” and “Here Comes the Sun”, between self-deprecation and self-delusion.
+For me, with Vietnam past and dawn in America, I let go things not under my control.
+Yet at times, the past creeps up, like a vinyl comeback: “When I was young, I listened to the radio, waiting for my favorite song” between “Your Song” and “Here Comes the Sun”, between self-deprecation and self-delusion (Me 1.0 pure Vietnamese.
+Me 2.0 do or die Americanized “banana” version.
+Me 3.0 on going, see my other blog).

 April 30, 1975, was like a bookend.
-The other bookend -April 1981- found me comfortably settling in a graduate-school library, flipping through the pages of Newsweek, a break from “the Medium is the Message” by Marshall McLuhan.
+The other bookend -April 1981- found me comfortably settling in a graduate-school library, flipping through the pages of Newsweek for a break from assigned reading “the Medium is the Message”.

 Its Asia section caught my attention.
 My people ventured to sea with a 50:50 chance of survival.